 The EU settlement resolution centre has closed its phone service, and instead enquiries should be directed via the Governmental portal.

 The Home Office has set up a special coronavirus immigration help centre:

 Phone: 0800 678 1767 (Monday to Friday, 9am to 5pm, free)

 From 21 May 2020, health and care workers are exempt from paying the health surcharge.
 This means that doctors and their dependents will no longer have to pay the charge.

 Those who have paid the surcharge on or after the 31 March 2020 will be eligible for a reimbursement which they can do online.

 If your GMC registration exams have been cancelled

-The GMC are restarting PLAB 2 from 13 August 2020.
-Demand for PLAB 2 is very high and all available places are currently booked.
+The GMC have restarted PLAB 2 tests.
+Demand for PLAB 2 is high, however, places are becoming available.
 You can access information for PLAB candidates on the GMC website.

 English language tests